-This retailer was looking for ways to improve software quality, reduce acquisition costs, and lower ongoing maintenance costs.
-Their software system included a large Automated Teller machine (ATM) network of 5,000 machines, a new Point of Sale (POS) system, a new Enterprise Resource Planning (ERP) system, and numerous large custom applications.
+This retailer was looking for ways to reduce acquisition costs, improve software quality, and lower ongoing maintenance costs.
+Their software footprint included a large Automated Teller machine (ATM) network of 5,000 machines, a new custom Point of Sale (POS) system, a new Enterprise Resource Planning (ERP) system, and numerous large custom applications.

-Lighthouse was engaged to help implement quality, project management, contracting, requirements management, and testing processes from concept development throughout their entire acquisition and system maintenance lifecycle.
+Lighthouse was engaged to assess their software organization, make specific recommendations for improvement, and help implement quality, project management, contracting, requirements management, and testing processes from concept development throughout their entire acquisition and system maintenance lifecycle.

-When the retailer outsource a multi-million dollar custom project, they looked to Lighthouse for advice.
-Because of Lighthouse’s in-depth knowledge in project management and function point analysis, they were able to accurately estimate the real cost of a contract and establish clear expectations of the work to be performed.
-As a result, Lighthouse helped the retailer negotiate the contract with the development vendor, saving them over $10M while ensuring the quality of the work to be preformed.
+When the retailer outsourced a multi-million dollar custom development project, they looked to Lighthouse for advice.
+Because of Lighthouse’s in-depth knowledge in project management and function point analysis, we were able to accurately estimate the real cost of a contract and establish clear expectations of the work to be performed.
+As a result, Lighthouse helped the retailer negotiate the contract with the software development vendor, saving them over $10M while ensuring the quality of the work to be performed.

-During this multi-year engagement, Lighthouse implemented quality assurance (QA) and quality control (QC) practices to ensure better systems that resulted in improved quality and predictability across all software projects.
-To do this, Lighthouse mentored and taught them how to develop a “good” set of requirements (“good” meaning it meets all or part of the business need, is unambiguous, verifiable, etc.), establish quality metrics, perform gate checks between phases, and implement monthly health checks.
-With Lighthouse by their side, the retailer was able to make the necessary course corrections to keep their project on track.
+During this multi-year engagement, we implemented quality assurance (QA) and quality control (QC) practices to ensure better systems that resulted in improved quality and predictability across all software projects.
+We mentored and taught them how to develop a “good” set of requirements (“good” meaning it meets all or part of the business need, is unambiguous, verifiable, etc.), establish quality metrics, perform gate checks at major milestones, and implement monthly health checks, all necessary course corrections to keep their project on track.

 “To get what you expect, you must inspect.”